It would be a fair assumption to make, that as a new mother, you’d likely experience some sort of decline in your libido.

-In the case that your libido has not returned after a lengthy period of time, you may like to visit your doctor and get your hormone levels checked, or see a naturopath if you’d prefer to balance out hormones naturally.
+In the case that your libido has not returned after a lengthy period of time, you may like to visit your doctor and get your hormone levels checked (as well as other checks that impact energy, for example iron and thyroid function), or see a naturopath if you’d prefer to balance out hormones naturally.

 Some women try to wean their baby prematurely to get their cycle and/or libido back sooner, but it’s important to remember the gift you are giving your baby by providing him with breastmilk – and as a bonus, breastfeeding helps with weight loss and reduces your risk of breast cancer, amongst other things.

 Should I Have Sex With My Partner Even Though I Have Low Libido / Sex Drive?